SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 composer require sec-checker
 ```

-For the Composer pros out, in a real app, you *should* probably pass `--dev`
+In a real app, you *should* probably pass `--dev` to add this to your *dev*
-to add this to your *dev* dependencies... but it won't matter for us.
+dependencies... but it won't matter for us.

 ## Flex Aliases

-But there *is* something weird about this command.
+There *is*, however, something weird here.
 Specifically... `sec-checker`
-is an *invalid* package name!
+is *not* a valid package name!
 In the Composer world, *every* package *must* be
 `something/something-else`: it can't just be `sec-checker`.
 So what the heck
 is going on?